 - Supports NFTs.
 Because Exodus natively supports NFTs and lets users view them from within the wallet, it's an excellent option for NFT investors looking for a secure storage solution.

 - High swap fees.
 Considering exchanges like Binance offer free swaps, Exodus' 2.2% fee is very high.
 If you want to swap large amounts of crypto, it's better to send it to an exchange.
+Moreover, there are fees to withdraw from Exodus to a bank account.

 - Limited number of staking tokens.
 While 339 assets can be stored in Exodus, only seven can be staked, far lower than Atomic Wallet, which boasts 21.
 As such, Exodus is not great if you want to stake a diverse range of projects.